Best rosé wine: must try bottles in 2025

 French Cancan Brut Nature Rose – Gérard Bertrand Bold and complex, fuller body

-• Pinot Noir: light-bodied red grape with soft tannins and flavors of red berries, earth, and subtle spice.
+• Pinot Noir: light bodied red grape with soft tannins and flavors of red berries, earth and subtle spice.

-• Tempranillo: Spain’s signature grape, offering medium- to full-bodied wines with plum, leather, and tobacco hints.
+• Tempranillo: Spain’s signature grape, offering medium to full bodied wines with plum, leather and tobacco hints.

-Moscato rosé wine: your go-to dessert wine
+Moscato rosé wine: the elegant dessert wine you’ll fall for

 Victoria Pink Moscato 2022 - Innocent Bystander (Australia)